 Authorized Share Capital Vs. Paid-Up Capital

-Before a publicly traded company can sell stock, it must specify a certain limit to the amount of share capital that it is authorized to raise.
-This limit is set forth in its constitutional documents and can only be changed with the approval of the shareholders.
+Before a publicly traded company can sell stock, it must specify a specific limit to the amount of share capital that it is authorized to raise.
+This limit is set forth in its constitutional documents and can only be changed with the shareholders’ approval.
 This is sometimes known as the authorized share capital.
+A company does not usually issue the full amount of its authorized share capital.
+Instead, some will be held in reserve by the company for possible future use.
+The amount that is issued is called the paid-up capital.

 Paid-up capital can never exceed authorized share capital.
 In other words, the authorized share capital represents the upward bound on possible paid-up capital.
-In terms of investing or immediate business finance decisions, paid-up capital is generally more important.
+In terms of investing or immediate business finance decisions, paid-up capital is generally more critical.

 Paid-up capital can be found or calculated in the company’s financial statements.
 The Securities and Exchange Commission (SEC) requires publicly traded companies to disclose all sources of funding to the public.